Brownster/rss-exporter/README.md

 #### Prerequisites

-* Go (latest stable version recommended) for building from source.
+* Go 1.24 or later for building from source.

 1. Clone the repository:
     ```bash